• Share this on:

 2. Through what channels can you get salad sets on the European market?

-The market for salad sets is segmented into low-end, mid-end and high-end (premium) market segments.
-The items are put on the market through the traditional channels: importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+The European market for salad sets is segmented into low, middle and high-end (premium) segments.
+The items are brought to the market through the traditional channels (for example, importers/wholesalers supplying to retailers; retailers buying directly from suppliers).

 How is the end market segmented?